rasinnovation/GUIM/README.md

 local database.

 ### Optional Database console setup
+The following may already implemented when the project is cloned since some project setting may have been set.
-You can manipulate the database file without running the java code.
+<br /><br />You can manipulate the database file without running
+the java code.
 To set up: Right click the DB file in the IDE and choose new > add datasource from selection (May be towards the bottom of selection).
 Then choose sqlite from the